openshift-kni/node-label-operator/README.md

 ## Purpose

-This is a PoC for an operator with the main purpose of adding labels to Nodes based on their names, immediately when Nodes are created.
+This is a an operator with the main purpose of adding labels to Nodes based on their names, immediately when Nodes are created.
 This is done by using a mutating admission webhook.